 Food and beverage are not permitted inside the Concert Hall.

-For our Children’s Concert Series events, beverages are only permitted in the theater if contained in a non-spillable container.
+For events in our Black Box Theater, beverages are permitted if contained in a non-spillable container.

 Use of cameras, recording equipment, and mobile phones are not permitted during performances.
 Texting or using a phone in any way that lights up a screen is not permitted.
 All electronic devices must be silenced before the start of the performance.

 Due to copyright laws and in consideration of the performers and patrons, the use of photographic or recording devices of any kind inside the theater is strictly prohibited.